Guidance on CDM 2015

 - Schedule 4 Transitional and saving provisions

 - Appendix 1 The general principles of prevention

 The CDM2015 guidance has been revised and completely re-presented to complement the CDM regulations 2015.
 The guidance is for those who have legal duties under CDM 2015.
 It explains what they must or should do to comply with the law.
 Any actions required should always be proportionate to the risks in the construction project.

 The requirements of the Construction (Design and Management) Regulations 2015 (CDM 2015) are clearly defined.
 These Regulations govern the management of health, safety and welfare when undertaking construction projects.
-Subject to some transitional provisions (see paragraphs 181-186), CDM 2015 replaces CDM 2007 from 6 April 2015.
+Subject to some transitional provisions which have now elapsed (see paragraphs 181-186), CDM 2015 replaces CDM 2007 from 6 April 2015.
 From this date, the Approved Code of Practice (ACOP) - L144 - which provided supporting guidance on CDM 2007 is withdrawn.
 The aims of the CDM regulations are to:-

 - Improve planning and management of projects from the beginning